-Improved Level of Service: In addition to system extensions, SMART will also look to improve the frequency of service.
-This would require:
+Improved Level of Service: In addition to system

-- Purchasing additional train sets
+- The purchase of additional train sets

 - Double tracking where feasible

 - Enhanced connections to local transit, regional and national transit systems including airports and national railroad.

-For all of these capital priorities, SMART would continue its successful efforts to date that brought a new dollar to the region for every dollar of local sales tax received.
+For all of these capital priorities, SMART would continue its successful efforts to date that brought a new dollar to the region for every dollar of sales tax received.
 The current investment would be leveraged to seek new resources for our priorities.
 Significant grant and other outside revenues will be available in the coming years that could advance SMART's future capital expansion efforts.
 Notably, within California, the voter-affirmed Senate Bill 1 has infused significant resources into improving transportation networks throughout the State.
 These funds were affirmed by the voters and are being made available to transportation needs.